..... GENEALOGY PROJECT

 "According to the story my parents told me, the place of origin of all the Quagliata's is a little village south of Messina called Sant'Alessio Siculo on the east coast of Sicily.
 I agree with Narcissus Quagliata in considering all the Quagliata's are related: we are too few and we all come from Sicily.
 The painters Narcissus talks about: Giovanni Quagliata and Giovan Battista Quagliata (1603-1673) worked in Messina in the sixteenth century.
 Almost all their works were lost in the great earthquake that destroyed Messina on December 28th, 1908.
 There are still three paintings by Giovan Battista (I think he was the son) in Messina.
 One is in the church of Santa Rita, the other two are in the local museum.
 In Messina there is also a little street called Via Giovanni Quagliata."
 The preceding quote was from a 1999 email sent from Vittorio Quagliata of Italy to Richard Quagliata of St. Louis, Missouri.
 It's just one of the interesting pieces of information that we have gathered doing research for this genealogy project.
 I've also heard the story about all Quagliatas being related through the little town "south of Messina" from my father, Joseph Quagliata (1930-2013) and his father, Mario Quagliata (1907-1995), and after many years of research we can now say the story appears to be true.
 Previously, there appeared to be two lines of Quagliata ancestry - one based in Sicily and one based in southern Italy.
 The map below, from a study done by LABO, shows the distribution of the family name in Italy - note the high concentrations in southern Italy and Sicily.
 In 2007, we discovered some information that ties the two lines together with a reasonable degree of certainty.
 My name is Michael Quagliata (b.
 1953) and I'm the webmaster of this site.
 With this site, we are attempting to document our family lineage as completely as possible.
 After years of gathering pieces of information on my own, I got an email one day in 1999 from Richard Quagliata (b.
 1955), who was also researching family history.
 Between us we had quite a bit of information, and after a couple more years of piecing things together, we published our information on this website in 2001.
 Since then we've had many visitors email in information to help us put together a lineage chart.
 The following narrative, which has grown some since we first published it, is to help you determine if you might be a relative of my family.
 It follows the patriarchal line into my immediate family.
 If your last name is Quagliata, or if you are descended from a Quagliata, I'd like to hear from you - if you have any information that would possibly be useful, have corrections, or just want to send a message, please email me.

 How did we arrive at the current state of our knowledge?
 Originally, second cousins once removed, Richard Quagliata (b.
 1955) and Michael Quagliata (b.
 1953), combined efforts to document their family's lineage.
 According to oral history as told by family members, and collected prior to 1980, Mario Quagliata (1843-19??), had 16 sons and a daughter by two wives.
 When this website was first published in 2001, we knew of Mario Quagliata (1843-19??), his second wife and three of their children, as well as Louis Quagliata's (b.
 1937) family from Rome, and John Quagliata's (b.
 1940) family in Cleveland.
 Over the next couple of years, information began to trickle in as our website was added to the data bases of many ancestry websites and internet search engines like Yahoo! and Google, eventually making us easier to find.
 In 2003, the pace of incoming contributions began to pickup.
 Visitors were donating genealogical listings, documents, photos, family narratives and providing us with corrections.
 A fairly complete list of all those who have contributed can be found on the Contributors page.
 Richard's Chart, a complete genealogical listing of our current state of knowledge, began to grow as more and more visitors added their lineages - currently it is over 50 pages long.
 The linkages of some of the listed lineages are based on documentation, while others are guess work based on names, dates, hometowns and family relationships.
 In 2005, John Quagliata (b.
 1940), of the Cleveland, Ohio family, provided us with a detailed and documented listing of his family.
 He is one of the few contributors who gained his knowledge by researching marriage, birth and death records from Sicily.
 John was able to take his family's listing all the way back to the late 1700s.
 He has also spent many hours researching for other lines, including mine.
 Thanks to John's work in 2006, we now know Mario Quagliata was born about 1843, Mario's parents names, the names of eight of the children from his marriage to Maria Barcellona, as well many other names and dates.
 Then in May of 2007, our long time contributor Vittorio Quagliata of Milan emailed us our most exciting news to date.
 Vittorio discovered a booklet researched and written by Professor Iana Quagliata of Monza about the life of Giambattista Quagliata (1603-1673, aka Giovan Battista Quagliata).
 Iana's booklet contained a wealth of information about Giambattista, pushing our family tree back to the 1500s.
+In 2023, Ramiro Quagliata, of one of the Quagliata families in Argentina, contributed the reseach he has conducted over the last year.
+Ramiro's sources include Antenati Italiani and Family Search.
+He has made contributions to many lineages, including his own.
 As our contributors provide more information, our knowledge continues to grow.
 The information presented here and in the family narratives is only as accurate as our current knowledge and information, and we welcome any help our visitors might provide.
 From time to time, changes in the narratives are made as newer and/or more accurate information is acquired.

 So, according to our study of the Quagliata Coat of Arms, we can state